Pirated movie release types

-Pirated movie release types are the different types of pirated movies and television series that end up on the Internet.
-They vary wildly in rarity and quality due to the different sources and methods used for acquiring the video content, in addition to encoding formats.
+Pirated movie release types are the different types of pirated movies and television series that are shared on the Internet.
+The quality and popularity of pirated movie release types vary widely, due to the different sources and methods used for acquiring the video content, the development and adoption of encoding formats, and differing preferences on the part of suppliers and end users as to quality and size-efficiency.

 Pirated movie releases may be derived from cams, which have distinctly low quality; screener and workprint discs or digital distribution copies (DDC), telecine copies from analog reels, video on demand (VOD) or TV recordings, and DVD and Blu-ray rips.
-They are seen in P2P networks, pirated websites and video sharing websites such as YouTube and Dailymotion.
+They are seen in Peer-to-peer file sharing networks, pirated websites and rarely on video sharing websites such as YouTube and Dailymotion due to their strict copyright rules.

-History

 Pirated movies are usually released in many formats and different versions as better sources become available.
 The versions are usually encoded in the popular formats at the time of encoding.
 The sources for pirated copies have often changed with time in response to technology or anti-piracy measures.

 Cams

-Cam releases were the early attempts at movie piracy which were implemented by recording the on-screen projection of a movie in a cinema.
-This enabled groups to pirate movies which were in their theatrical period (not released for personal entertainment).
-Alternative methods were sought, as these releases often suffered distinctly low quality and required undetected videotaping in movie theaters.
+Cam releases are a form of movie piracy which involve recording the on-screen projection of a movie in a movie theater.

+This enables groups to pirate movies which are in their theatrical period (not released for personal entertainment).
+This method often results in distinctly low quality and requires undetected videotaping in a movie theater.